Duhkha/Shell_OS/README.md

 # **DarkShell**

 DarkShell is a simple implementation of shell in C. It has some basic functionalities like parsing (tokenizing) the input, piping and running built-in programs or external programs.
+There is also a little C program called syscall in which we demonstrated how some basic system calls are used.

 # **Compiling:**